alshdavid/BorrowScript/README.md

 The concept of modules in TypeScript allows for efficient static analysis allowing compilers to trim unused code efficiently.

-TypeScript BC aims to be the simplest implementation of a borrow checker and therefore will have built-in types which make assumptions on their implementation.
+BorrowScript aims to be the simplest implementation of a borrow checker and therefore will have built-in types which make assumptions on their implementation.

 For example: